watchiot/watchiot-config/README.md

 Repository of configurations

-This project brings together all predefined configurations.
+This project brings together all predefined configurations and agents.

 ## Introduction